 Timothy Adès, born 1941, has degrees in classics and international business.
 He translates mainly French, German and Spanish poems into English, tending to work with rhyme and metre.

-His three books to date are:
+His six books to date are:

-- revised and enlarged
+- new complete edition, revised and enlarged;

-- rhyming text, introduction, lifeline, notes
+- English only.
+Rhyming text, introduction, lifeline, notes;

 See a full list of Timothy Adès’s publications.

 Other favourites are Brecht, and the Mexican, Alfonso Reyes; Sikelianós, Nerval, Louise Labé, Ricarda Huch, Manuel Gutiérrez Nájera, Hans/Jean Arp; and most of all, Robert Desnos, 1900–45, the most exciting French poet of the last century.